-Structural bioinformatics in cell signaling research
+Structural bioinformatics of signaling proteins

 Lab Head: Jordi Villà-Freixa

 Faculty of Science and Technology & Faculty of Medicine

 University of Vic – Central University of Catalunya

 1.- Agulló L, Malhotra S, Fissolo N, Montalban X, Comabella M. Molecular dynamics and intracellular signaling of the TNF-R1 with the R92Q mutation.
 J Neuroimmunol 289: 12–20 (2015)

 2.- Agulló L, Buch I, Gutiérrez-de-Terán H, Garcia-Dorado D, Villà-Freixa J. Computational exploration of the binding mode of heme-dependent stimulators into the active catalytic domain of soluble guanylate cyclase.
 Proteins 84:1534-48 (2016)